awsdocs/aws-cost-management-user-guide/doc_source/budgets-sns-policy.md

 # Creating an Amazon SNS Topic for Budget Notifications<a name="budgets-sns-policy"></a>

-When you create a budget that sends notifications to an Amazon Simple Notification Service \(Amazon SNS\) topic, you need to have a preexisting Amazon SNS topic or create one\.
-Amazon SNS topics enable you to send notifications over SMS in addition to email\.
+When you create a budget that sends notifications to an Amazon Simple Notification Service \(Amazon SNS\) topic, you need to either have a preexisting Amazon SNS topic or create one\.
+Amazon SNS topics allow you to send notifications over SNS in addition to email\.
 Your budget must have permissions to send a notification to your topic\.

 To create an Amazon SNS topic and grant permissions to your budget, use the Amazon SNS console\.